mirrorboy714/ofxBpm/README.md

 BPM Timer for Musical Apps.

-You can set BPM (Beat per Minutes : 1 ~ 300) and Beat Per Bar. then, you get beat timing on listener function.
+You can set BPM (Beat per Minutes)  and BPB (Beat Per Bar).
+For example, if You want to listen 4Beat timing,then set bpm to 120, BPB to 4.
+After that, you get beat timings on listener function.

-This addon uses ofThread. you could not draw on listener function.
+This addon uses ofThread.
+You could not call draw function on listener.

 ======